ttalvitie/browservice/README.md

 rm -r ttf-ms-fonts ttf-ms-fonts.tar.gz
 ```

-### Installing CEF
+### Compiling Browservice

-Obtain a release build of CEF (Chromium Embedded Framework) by running the following in this directory:
+Download and extract the [latest release](https://github.com/ttalvitie/browservice/releases) of the Browservice source code.
+Before compiling Browservice, we still need to download and set up CEF.
+To help with this, we provide two scripts.
+To download a release build of CEF, run the following in the extracted Browservice release root directory:

 ```
 ./download_cef.sh
 ```

-Extract CEF and build its DLL wrapper library through which Browservice uses CEF:
+Then, extract CEF and build its DLL wrapper library:

 ```
 ./setup_cef.sh
 ```

-### Compiling and running Browservice

-Run a release build (you may adjust the number in the `-j` argument to set the number of parallel compile jobs):
+Now, compile a release build of Browservice (you may adjust the number in the `-j` argument to set the number of parallel compile jobs):

 ```
 make -j5
 ```

-The build will ask you to set the SUID permissions for `chrome-sandbox`:
+After the build has completed, it will ask you to set the SUID permissions for `chrome-sandbox` to enable some sandbox features of Chromium:

 ```
 sudo chown root:root release/bin/chrome-sandbox && sudo chmod 4755 release/bin/chrome-sandbox
 ```

-Now you are ready to run Browservice:
+Now you can run Browservice:

 ```
 release/bin/browservice
 ```

-With the default arguments, Browservice listens for local HTTP connections on port 8080.
+With the default arguments, Browservice listens for HTTP connections on port 8080.
 To stop the server, you can use the `SIGTERM` or `SIGINT` signals (you can send the latter using Ctrl+C).

 By default, the listening socket is bound to `127.0.0.1`, which means that the server only accepts local connections.
 To allow remote computers to connect to the server, you need to adjust the `--http-listen-addr` command line argument; for example, to accept connections on all interfaces, bind to `0.0.0.0` as follows: